yve22/PresentationPrep/README.md

 # PresentationPrep
 researching
-this prroject is for researchimng purposes nothing less mothing more
+this prroject is for researching purposes nothing less mothing more